fongziyjun16/DOSP_Proj/Proj04/PartTwo/README.md

 # DOSP_Proj04 Part II

-Please read this cute note => In project of our group, though it was a hard time, the realization of it is by websocket.
+Please read this cute note => In project of our group, though it was a hard time, the realization of it is using Websharper to implement websocket.
 If there is any possibility, is there a little bonus for this cute group?

 ## Group Members